GT-ARC/opaca-bpmn/README.md

 ## License

-The [opaca-bpmn-editor](./opaca-bpmn-editor) is based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) and the [bpmn-js Token Simulation](https://github.com/bpmn-io/bpmn-js-token-simulation), licensed under the Camunda- and MIT License, respectively.
+The `opaca-bpmn-editor`is based on [bpmn-js](https://github.com/bpmn-io/bpmn-js) and the [bpmn-js-token-simulation](https://github.com/bpmn-io/bpmn-js-token-simulation), licensed under the Camunda- and MIT License, respectively.
 The extensions for the OPACA framework are licensed under the [OPACA License](LICENSE.txt).

-The [promoai-api-server](./promoai-api-server) is based on [ProMoAI](https://github.com/humam-kourani/ProMoAI/), licensed under GPL3, and is therefore also licensed under GPL3.
+The `promoai-api-server` is based on [ProMoAI](https://github.com/humam-kourani/ProMoAI/), licensed under GPL3, and is therefore also licensed under GPL3.
 This is an optional component, not needed for the editor and interpreter to work, and only linked with it via network (HTTP/REST).